Things to do in Prague in December was updated in December 2022.

 The site also includes a beautiful clock tower that we had the pleasure of enjoying as it struck midday.
 The 27-bell carillon plays the Loretan Marian song ‘A Thousand Times We Greet Thee’ (every hour from 9 am – 6 pm).

-Framed by the burning orange background of the city’s spires, the swans took on an almost majestic form and (luckily) provided us with the perfect photo opportunity.
+Framed by the burning orange background of the city’s spires (another reason to visit Prague in winter), the swans took on an almost majestic form and provided us with the perfect photo opportunity.

 Quirky Things to do in Prague

-Aside from Prague’s tourist hotspots, we were also keen to enjoy some lesser known, quirkier parts of the city.
+Aside from enjoying Prague’s Christmas markets tourist hotspots, we were also keen to enjoy some lesser known, quirkier parts of the city.
 Taking to Instagram in order to garner some advice, I received some unusual, shall we say, recommendations.